-In most circumstances, it will be perfectly fine but still needs your attention that it doesn’t potentially cause any illness or health concerns for your chinchilla.
+In most circumstances, it will be perfectly fine.
+But it still needs your attention, because there is the potential to cause illness or other health concerns for your chinchilla.

 Best of luck with your chinchilla adoption or chinchilla parenting.

-I always enjoy it when my readers chime in and share their thoughts on the topic.
+I always enjoy it when you chime in and share your thoughts on the topic.